-The "envelope" test is true if the specified part of the SMTP (or equivalent) envelope matches the specified key.
+The "envelope" test is true if the specified part of the [SMTP] (or equivalent) envelope matches the specified key.
+This specification defines the interpretation of the (case insensitive) "from" and "to" envelope-parts.
+Additional envelope-parts may be defined by other extensions; implementations SHOULD consider unknown envelope parts an error.

 If one of the envelope-part strings is (case insensitive) "from", then matching occurs against the FROM address used in the SMTP MAIL command.
+The null reverse-path is matched against as the empty string, regardless of the ADDRESS-PART argument specified.